educational-technology-collective/jupyterlab-pioneer/docs/contributing.rst

 **(Optional) create conda environment from the provided `environment.yml` file**
 ::

+    # Clone the repo to your local environment
+    # Change directory to the jupyterlab-pioneer directory
     conda env create -f environment.yml

 **Clone and build the extension package**